Late Pleistocene extinctions: Disease

-Extraterrestrial impact

-An extraterrestrial impact, which has occasionally been proposed as a cause of the Younger Dryas, has been suggested by some authors as a potential cause of the extinction of North America's megafauna due to the temporal proximity between a proposed date for such an impact and the following megafaunal extinctions.
-However, the Younger Dryas impact hypothesis lacks widespread support among scholars due to various inconsistencies in the hypothesis, and another group of researchers has published a review contesting the arguments for it point by point.
-A 2025 systematic review paper regarding the Late Quaternary megafauna extinctions found that out of hundreds of papers analysed, "only a few considered an extraterrestrial cause, such as a solar flare or comet impact" to be a credible cause of the extinctions.

 Geomagnetic field weakening

 Around 41,500 years ago, the Earth's magnetic field weakened in an event known as the Laschamp event.
 This weakening may have caused increased flux of UV-B radiation and has been suggested by a few authors as a cause of megafaunal extinctions in the Late Quaternary.
 The full effects of such events on the biosphere are poorly understood, however these explanations have been criticized as they do not account for the population bottlenecks seen in many megafaunal species and nor is there evidence for extreme radio-isotopic changes during the event.
 Considering these factors, causation is unlikely.